KuramaSyu/GoToHell/README.md

 - [ ] update script: make a backup of db in same folder under backups/iso-date.sql
 - [ ] Presets, which set plank seconds and multiplier asking the user how many sports he wants to do
 - [ ] box for dragging workouts in.
 Upl oad multiple things at once
+- [ ] when auto opend modal, close it after 10 seconds of inactivity

 #### Fixes